jmilljr24/StrabismusPDF/README.md

 The site uses a mix of Tailwind CSS, Turbo Frames/Streams and a PostgreSQL database.

-To try out the site, download 27_10.pdf from the lib folder and use on the site to see and example of the output.

 Deploy to heroku.
 No additional configuration needed.